StevenClontz/syllabus/README.md

 ## Who are you?...

 I'm Steven Clontz.
-I'm a mathematician, professor, developer, and puzzler.
+I'm a mathematician, professor, programmer, and puzzler.
 I have a website. <http://stevenclontz.com>